Mustard plant

-The mustard plant is any one of several plant species in the genera Brassica and Sinapis in the family Brassicaceae (the mustard family).
+The mustard plant is any one of several plant species in the genera Brassica, Rhamphospermum and Sinapis in the family Brassicaceae (the mustard family).
 Mustard seed is used as a spice.
 Grinding and mixing the seeds with water, vinegar, or other liquids creates the yellow condiment known as prepared mustard.
 The seeds can also be pressed to make mustard oil, and the edible leaves can be eaten as mustard greens.
 Many vegetables are cultivated varieties of mustard plants; domestication may have begun 6,000 years ago.

 History

-Although some varieties of mustard plants were well-established crops in Hellenistic and Roman times, Zohary and Hopf note, "There are almost no archeological records available for any of these crops."
-Wild forms of mustard and its relatives, the radish and turnip, can be found over West Asia and Europe, suggesting their domestication took place somewhere in that area.
-However, Zohary and Hopf conclude: "Suggestions as to the origins of these plants are necessarily based on linguistic considerations."
+Although some varieties of mustard plants were well-established crops in Hellenistic and Roman times, archeological records for any of these crops are not reported.
+Wild forms of mustard and its relatives, the radish and turnip, can be found throughout West Asia and Europe, suggesting their domestication took place somewhere in that area.
 The Encyclopædia Britannica states that mustard was grown by the Indus Civilization of 2500–1700 BC.
 According to the Saskatchewan Mustard Development Commission, "Some of the earliest known documentation of mustard's use dates back to Sumerian and Sanskrit texts from 3000 BC".

-A wide-ranging genetic study of B. rapa announced in 2021 concluded that the species may have been domesticated as long as 6,000 years ago in Central Asia, and that turnips or oilseeds may have been the first product.
+A 2021 genetic study of B. rapa concluded that the species may have been domesticated as long as 6,000 years ago in Central Asia, and turnips or oilseeds might have been the first product.
 The results also suggested that a taxonomic re-evaluation of the species might be needed.